 3. Living Tree

 Trees in your yard provide a great opportunity for creating a spooky decoration.
 By outfitting the trunk with a face and arms, you can enhance your outdoor décor for Halloween.
 A ghoulish face makes the tree come to life and will scare some trick-or-treaters.
-Check out this decoration on Target if you’re interested.
+Check out the haunted tree decoration here.

 4. Giant Spiders